Harry M. Wurzbach

-Harry McLeary Wurzbach (May 19, 1874 – November 6, 1931) was an attorney and politician.
-He was the first Republican elected from Texas since Reconstruction to be elected for more than two terms and was re-elected to the Sixty-eighth, Sixty-ninth, and Seventieth congresses, representing Texas's 14th congressional district for several terms, from 1921 to 1929.
+Harry McLeary Wurzbach (May 19, 1874 – November 6, 1931) was an American attorney and politician.
+He was the first Republican elected to the United States House of Representatives from Texas since Reconstruction to be elected for more than two terms and was re-elected to the Sixty-eighth, Sixty-ninth, and Seventieth congresses, representing Texas's 14th congressional district for several terms, from 1921 to 1929.
 He was re-elected in 1930 to the Seventy-second Congress and died in office.
 The first Republican elected from Texas who was born in the state, he was the only Republican from Texas serving in Congress during this period.

 Early life and education

 Wurzbach was born in San Antonio, Texas to Charles Louis Wurzbach and the former Kate Fink, who were ethnic Germans, descendants of immigrants.
 He attended public schools.
 He went to Virginia for college, graduating in 1896 from Washington and Lee University School of Law in Lexington.
 That same year, he was admitted to the Texas bar and established his practice in San Antonio.